 DuckDuckGo is an alternative search engine that stores no data and goes out of its way to limit the information that websites or apps can collect about you.
 Its privacy protection features block advertising networks from tracking you to the effect that you’re essentially tracking who’s trying to track you.
 It also tries to compel sites to use an encrypted connection whenever available, although we maintain that a VPN should be your first recourse in that area.

 Google’s invasive tracking features don’t just extend to search.
 Algorithms are at work within Gmail too, so that Google can serve more highly targeted ads and tailored recommendations.
 But the most worrying part about Gmail and many other popular email providers is that they’re not end-to-end encrypted.

 ProtonMail is a far more secure alternative to Gmail and its peers.
 It was engineered by scientists at CERN and remains open source so that its code can be audited whenever needed.

 The app enables you to send password-protected emails and messages that self-destruct after a certain timeframe.
 Since all messages are encrypted, even the company cannot figure out the content of your communications.

 We have a tendency of using the same password across multiple sites and apps.
 After all, constantly generating new ones is a pain and the process of recovery can be quite cumbersome.
 But the problem with this approach is that it leaves you susceptible to an egregious hack; one compromised password means all your social media and email accounts are at risk.

 LastPass doubles up as a password manager and generator that stores your personal information in a secure vault.
-It can even be set up to automatically change passwords from time to time.
+It can even be set up to automatically change passwords for select sites from time to time.